 Lally's M.S. in Supply Chain Management is designed to turn technically oriented undergraduates into professionals who can identify and confidently solve dynamic problems that often have no perfect answer.
 Our curriculum adopts an interdisciplinary focus that integrates concepts from industrial marketing, operations management, and information systems.

-T. Ravichandran, Irene and Robert Bozzone '55 Distinguished Chair, Professor of Information Systems, Associate Dean for Research, Director of the M.S. in Supply Chain Management Program:
+A message from T. Ravichandran, Irene and Robert Bozzone '55 Distinguished Chair, Professor of Information Systems, Associate Dean for Research, Director of the M.S. in Supply Chain Management Program: